JackieTseng/paper-notes/docs/2/README.md

 1. **Computationally intensive** and **memory intensive**, making them difficult to deploy on embedded systems with limited hardware resources.
 2. **Large storage overhead** prevents deep neural networks from being incorporated into mobile apps which are very sensitive to the size of the binary files.
 3. **Energy consumption**.
-Mobile devices are battery constrained, making power hungry applications such as deep neural networks hard to deploy
+Mobile devices are battery constrained, making power-hungry applications such as deep neural networks hard to deploy.

 ### Method